Understanding Graph Isomorphism Network for rs-fMRI Functional Connectivity Analysis: Theory

-In this section, we show that the GIN is a dual representnation of CNN on the graph space where the adjacent matrix is defined as a generalized shift operation.
-From this finding, we further propose a method for applying the GIN to the rsfMRI data for graph classification.
+In this section, we mathematically show that the GIN is a dual representnation of CNN on the graph space where the adjacency matrix is defined as a generalized shift operation.
+Along with this finding, we further propose a method for applying the GIN to the rs-fMRI data for graph classification and analysis.